Volkswagen Golf GTI review

 What’s it like to drive?

-It comes with a six-speed manual gearbox as standard, which feels slick and precise in typical Volkswagen fashion.
-The alternative is an optional six-speed DSG (a quick-shifting manual that can be used as an automatic) with steering wheel-mounted paddles allowing you to change gears manually.
+A six-speed manual gearbox is the default and the easiest to find.
+It feels slick and precise in typical Volkswagen fashion.
+The alternative is an optional six-speed DSG with steering wheel-mounted paddles.

 Comfort